Touring Wisconsin's Craft Breweries

-Head east about 2 hours for Stevens Point, where incredibly there is one Wisconsin brewery with a history longer than Leinenkugel’s – the Stevens Point Brewery.
+Head east about 2 hours for Stevens Point, where there is one Wisconsin brewery with a history longer than Leinenkugel’s – the Stevens Point Brewery.
 Producer of one of the first lagers ever made in the United States, the Stevens Point Brewery was founded in 1857 and is the fifth-oldest privately owned brewery in the nation.
-How’s this for perspective: Stevens Point Brewery provided beer to Union troops during the Civil War!
+How’s this for perspective?
+Stevens Point Brewery provided beer to Union troops during the Civil War!

 The facility’s 45-minute tour gives a detailed history of the Stevens Point Brewery and includes visits to the brewing, aging, packaging and warehouse facilities.
 As part of the tour, guests visit the Point Hospitality Room to sample existing beers, new beers and gourmet soft drinks.

-Dine: Red Mill Supper Club
+Dine: Sky Club

 Stay: The Victorian Swan on Water

 The Victorian Swan on Water is a beautiful 1889 Victorian home with an interesting history.
-Located on the Green Circle Trail, a 30.5 mile trail that loops the city, it is within walking distance from Downtown Stevens Point and is a Travel Green Wisconsin certified business.
+Located on the Green Circle Trail, a 30.5-mile trail that loops the city, it is within walking distance from Downtown Stevens Point and is a Travel Green Wisconsin certified business.

 If you have more time, be sure to visit Central Waters Brewing Company, just east of Stevens Point in Amherst.
 This innovative brewery utilizes solar panels, radiant floor heating and recycled grains into its brewing process.
-Although it doesn’t offer regular tours, its new Tap Room is open Friday and Saturdays in the late afternoon and evening.
+Although it doesn’t offer regular tours, its Tap Room is open Friday and Saturdays in the late afternoon and evening.